-Nessen may have a point, but if so it reflects on Mr. Ford's ability to receive, rather than on Solzhenitsyn's ability to impart, wisdom.
-The President's image thus clarified, like butter, Nessen refrained from adding the salient point: Brezhnev frowns on Solzhenitsyn, but not on Pele, Obviously Mr. Ford decided that
+Nessen may have a point, but if so it reflects on Mr. Ford's ability to By Tom Wilson for The Washington Post receive, rather than on Solzhenitsyn's ability to impart, wisdom.
+The President's image thus clarified, like butter, Nessen refrained from adding the salient point: Brezhnev frowns on Solzhenitsyn, but not on Pele.

-Obviously Mr. Ford decided that meeting Solzhenitsyn would be inconsistent with detente.
+Solzhenitsyn, but not on Pele, Obviously Mr. Ford decided that meeting Solzhenitsyn would be inconsistent with detente.
 Obviously Solzhenitsyn is correct: Detente, as practiced by the United States, prevents even gestures of support for the cause of human rights in the Soviet Union.